 Transfer Students- Undergraduate

-In order to receive a Bachelor Degree from Webster University, you need to complete at least 128 credit hours or approx. 43 courses.
-On average, 1 course equals 3 American credit hours but there are also a few courses offering 1 credit hour or 4 credit hours.
-Please check our Academic page for further information on our Bachelor and Master degrees.
+A transfer student is a student who is transferring from another accredited college or university and has accumulated over 30 US credit hours as transfer credits.
+Please make sure that your university is accredited by the local Ministry of Education or has an official regional US accreditation, otherwise we will not be able to transfer any courses you have completed into the Webster degree program.
+In order to receive a Bachelor Degree from Webster University, you need to complete at least 120 US credit hours or approximately 40 to 43 courses.
+On average, 1 course equals 3 US credit hours but there are also a few courses offering 1 credit hour or 4 credit hours.
+Please check our Academic Page for further information on our Bachelor and Master degrees.

 Evaluation of Transfer Credits